dherg/yamtorrent/README.md

 # YamTorrent
-## a BitTorrent Client by David, Micah, and Lincoln
+## a BitTorrent client by David, Micah, and Lincoln